attilammagyar/js80p/README.md

 ##### Side-chain Compression Ratio (CR)

-Control the amount of compression that is applied to the echo signal based on the loudness of the raw input signa.
+Control the amount of compression that is applied to the echo signal based on the loudness of the raw input signal.

 For example, if the [compression threshold](#usage-effects-echo-cth) is -11 dB, and the input signal is -5 dB, then the input is 6 dB louder than the